-As promised, here is the recipe for the Thai Mango Chicken Recipe that I posted several weeks ago.
+As promised, here is the recipe of the Thai Mango Chicken Recipe that I posted several weeks ago.
 Apologies if this took quite a while.
 Crazy things happened, so…

 Anyway, this is a recipe I followed from a mobile app called Asian Recipes.
 It’s by Darlene Schmidt and this is what she says about it: